mbesser/mbesser.github.io/_case_studies/pelvina.md

         image_caption: For the course modules we have introduced various illustrations that represent the respective topic.
       - heading: Design Lead
         text: |
           I took over the project management and coordination with the product manager.
-Julia Körner, visual designer as well as I was her contact person with briefings, direction and continuous feedback.
+Julia Körner, visual designer and illustrator, supported us in this project.
+I was her primary contact person and supported her as a with briefings, direction and continuous feedback.
         image_url: pelvina_redesign_paulina.png
         image_alt: Three device mockups that present how the redesigned course looked like.
         image_caption: |